Penetration Depth Calculator

 • Risk: Porosity from keyhole collapse - use trailing gas

-Focus Position Optimization
+Focus Position Checks

 • At Surface (0mm): Maximum power density, but shallow penetration due to surface reflection

-• Below Surface (-0.5 to -2mm): Optimal for most applications
+• Below Surface (-0.5 to -2mm): Common starting range for many applications

-• Best penetration efficiency
+• Often improves penetration efficiency

 • Deep Below (-3 to -5mm): Reduced penetration, wider beam